umarxkhan/AWS-Cloud-Cost-Calculator/README.md

 * Cache-busting is enabled in the JS file to ensure CloudFront serves the latest data.
 * `cost_data.json` is generated dynamically; no need to edit manually.
 * Keep your `.tfvars` safe.
 Only store non-sensitive data; secrets should go into GitHub Actions Secrets.

 ---

+## Dos
+- Use **GitHub Actions** to automate deployment to S3 and invalidate CloudFront cache.
+- Always **version your Lambda and dashboard files**; include a timestamp or cache-busting query to avoid stale CloudFront content.
+- Keep **Terraform modular**: separate S3, Lambda, DynamoDB, CloudFront, EventBridge, and CloudWatch into modules for reusability.
+- Use **GitHub secrets** for AWS credentials and CloudFront distribution IDs to avoid hardcoding sensitive data.
+- Test **Lambda locally** before deploying; use CloudWatch logs for debugging.
+- Use **`aws s3 sync`** instead of individual uploads to ensure incremental updates are efficiently applied.
+- Apply **progressive invalidation** on CloudFront when deploying frequently.

+---

+## Don’ts
+- Don’t commit **Terraform state files** (`terraform.tfstate`, `.backup`) to GitHub—they contain sensitive info.
+- Don’t hardcode AWS credentials or bucket names directly in your code.
+- Avoid putting **large files** like Lambda packages or JSON data directly in GitHub; let Terraform or CI/CD handle it.
+- Don’t ignore **CloudFront caching**; without invalidation or cache-busting, updated files won’t show.
+- Don’t use overly permissive IAM policies; limit access to the specific resources your project needs.

+---

+## Important Points to Remember
+- **Cache-busting is key**: CloudFront can serve stale files even after S3 upload; use timestamps or query strings in your URLs.
+- **Terraform uploads static files only initially**; future updates require CI/CD (GitHub Actions) or manual sync.
+- **Environment separation**: Keep dev/staging/prod buckets and distributions separate to prevent accidental overrides.
+- **AWS region consistency**: S3 bucket, Lambda, DynamoDB, and CloudFront should ideally be in the same region to avoid latency.
+- **Testing & monitoring**: Check CloudWatch logs for Lambda errors; validate dashboard updates after invalidation.
+- **IAM scope**: Ensure GitHub Actions role has at least S3 `PutObject/ListBucket`, CloudFront `CreateInvalidation`, Lambda and DynamoDB permissions.

+---

+## Critical Points Learned
+- **Terraform and GitHub Actions complement each other**: Terraform manages infrastructure, while GitHub Actions automates updates to content.
+- **CloudFront cache is tricky**: Even minor changes in HTML/JS won’t reflect without invalidation or cache-busting.
+- **Modular structure matters**: Breaking infrastructure into modules (S3, Lambda, CF, DynamoDB, EventBridge) reduces errors and simplifies management.
+- **Secrets management is crucial**: Using GitHub secrets properly avoids exposing AWS credentials.
+- **CI/CD enables reproducibility**: Automating deploys with GitHub Actions ensures that every commit triggers a consistent update workflow.
+- **Monitoring costs requires careful aggregation**: Categorizing AWS services correctly and storing historical data in DynamoDB allows trend analysis and forecasting.

+---